Consumer Medicine Information

 of hypoglycaemia and hyperglycaemia and know how to treat them.

-Like for all diabetic patients it is important to check your feet regularly and adhere
+Like for all patients with diabetes it is important to check your feet regularly and

 Tell your doctor if you experience rapid weight loss, feeling sick or being sick,

 stomach pain, excessive thirst, fast and deep breathing, confusion, unusual sleepiness